 All places have physical and human characteristics that make them unique.
 Places can be defined by human geography characteristics that include languages spoken, customs practiced, and belief systems.
-For example, in Australia, Canada, the United Kingdom, and the United States, English is the dominant language.
-Other languages are spoken, but English is by far the most common.
-Even with the common language of English, however, there is great diversity in the way people live in these countries.
-They each have their own customs, traditions, and even accents, which make their place in the English-speaking world unique.
+For example, in Saudi Arabia, Iraq, Jordan, Kuwait, and Syria, Arabic is the dominant language.
+Other languages are spoken, but Arabic is by far the most common.
+Even with the common language of Arabic, however, there is great diversity in the way people live in these countries.
+They each have their own customs, traditions, and even accents, which make their place in the Arabic-speaking world unique.

 Places can also be described by physical geography characteristics that include landforms, climate, vegetation, and other natural characteristics.
 When learning about a place, it is important to understand the relationship between culture and location.
-The mountainous region of southern Germany, for instance, was isolated from other parts of the country.
-In this region, known as Bavaria, the types of buildings, foods, clothing, and even the German accents are different from the rest of the country.
+The Himalayas, a mountain range in Asia, for instance, served as a barrier to block easy travel from the rest of Asia to India and China.
+The variations in architecture, traditions, and languages of the different people in the Himalayas region reflect the isolation the people had from other people on their continent.